Nialljb/xnat2bids/README.md

 # xnat2bids

 * The bids function are in the dependencies directory on the cluster.
-If this is in you path (added to .bash_profile) then they can be called by just typing
+If this is in your path (added to .bash_profile) then they can be called by just typing

          bids_1_preproc -i projectName